InstituteOfMechanics/InstituteOfMechanics/README.md

 Selected research codes of our group are published here as open source.

+For further information on our group visit our website [www.iofm.de](https://www.iofm.de).

 ## Previously published

 The following contributions have been published as open source before the introduction of our institute GitHub account.